-MICHAEL LARCO, Assistant Principal Violist of the Rochester Philharmonic Orchestra since 2005, has recently been invited to join the viola section of the Los Angeles Philharmonic where he will begin his tenure in July 2012.
+MICHAEL LARCO was Assistant Principal Violist of the Rochester Philharmonic Orchestra from 2005-2012, and joined the Los Angeles Philharmonic in July 2012.

 Larco received his bachelor's and master's degrees from the Juilliard School, where he studied with Heidi Castleman, Misha Amory, and Samuel Rhodes.
-In 1999 he was awarded the Frank Huntington Beebe Scholarship for studies in Europe.
-While living in Italy during 1999-2000, he studied both at the Mozarteum in Salzburg, Austria, with Thomas Riebl, and in Cremona, Italy, with Bruno Giuranna.
+In 1999, Larco was awarded the Frank Huntington Beebe Scholarship for studies in Europe.
+While living in Italy from 1999-2000, he studied both at the Mozarteum in Salzburg with Thomas Riebl and in Cremona, Italy with Bruno Giuranna.